minio/docs/source/reference/minio-mc/mc-cat.rst

 View an S3 Object
 ~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc cat` to return the object:
+Use :mc:`mc cat` to return the object:

 .. code-block:: shell
    :class: copyable